Explaining First-party, Second-party, and Third-party Data: An In-depth Overview

 Third-party data is information collected by entities with no direct relationship with the user from whom the data is being collected.
 It's typically aggregated from numerous sources and provides a broad view of customer behaviors and trends.

-While it may not offer the same level of precision as first or second-party data, its strength lies in its extensive reach and volume.
+While it may offer a different level of precision than first or second-party data brokers, its strength lies in its extensive reach and volume.

 How is Third-party Data Gathered?